jconkli07/CAD_Engineering_3/README.md

 This was a pretty quick assignment.
 I used the revolved tool to make the wheels into a 3d shape, it revolves a sketch around a line until it is a 3d shape.
 Dimension diameters by dragging the box below the 2 lines until it changes into a diameter (it will have the Ø).
 I used diameter dimensions to change the diameter and other measurements on the wheel.

 ### 2.4 Reflection
+This assignment taught me a lot about using assemblies to assemble different parts.
+Inserting a part studio into an assembly inserts each part in the studio.
+Mate connectors create/define assembly relationships.
+There are many types of mates and they are used for different relationships.
+Going to insert>standard content allows you to insert nuts, bolts, and other basic parts.
+K shows/hides mates!
+The replicate tool makes a copy of an object and it's mates on a selected plane if it finds a matching place to put it.
+For example it finds all of the other nutles on the deck and puts nuts in them.
+I used this to copy the nuts and bolts very easily into the different hole.
+After this I feel very confident with using assemblies.

 ## Lego